Rabios/Pancake/docs/mobile_support.md

     </body>
 </html>
 ```
-## NOTES
+## IMPLEMENTATION NOTES

-1. If you're developing from mobile, Use Mozilla Firefox or Spck editor instead of Google Chrome cause Mozilla Firefox can allow file system, Plus i developed Pancake on Mozilla Firefox,NOT Google Chrome
-2. Touch and Swipe emulated on PC with Mouse, But Accelerometer can't work on PC but it won't throw errors...
+1. Touch and Swipe emulated on PC with Mouse, But Accelerometer can't work on PC but it won't throw errors.

-3. If your game using swipe and you are running it via Google Chrome on mobile,See below to know before using swiping on Chrome
+2. If your game using swipe and you are running it via Google Chrome on mobile, See below to know before using swiping on Chrome.

-4. If you holded with your finger(s) for long time on screen/canvas, Game might not respond to touch input so you need to restart the entire game (Problem happens in most browsers on Android and iOS)
+3. If you holded with your finger(s) for long time on screen/canvas, Game might not respond to touch input so you need to restart the entire game (Problem happens in most browsers on Android and iOS).

 ## Solve problem: Swiping down in Google Chrome for Android/iOS reloads page